TouK/nussknacker/docs/MigrationGuide.md

   * Replaced the `editor` parameter with `editors` in the engine API `Parameter`.
   * Similarly, `ParameterConfig` in engine API now accepts an `editors` list instead of a single editor.
   * Removed a `DualEditor` from the components API.
-    * Added a `SpelEditor` to the components API.
-    * Added the `isMainEditor` property to the `SimpleEditor` annotation in the components API.
+    * Renamed a `SimpleEditor` to the `Editor` in components API.
-    * For now on, the `SpelEditor` and `SimpleEditor` can be used together and it means that there are two available editors for a property.
+    * For now on, you can add multiple editors on a single param.
+The first editor annotation is treated as a default editor.

 ### Other changes